 Yeah, I’m not sure just how good an idea the cursing of a badass witch hunter is.
 Sure it’s later revealed that she linked her own immortality with his so that someday she could return but this also results in 800 years of Kaulder kicking the shit out of evil witches.
 I’m betting there are a lot of witches out there who’d wished she’d just taken one for the team and died.
 Given a closer look her plan is even dumber than it first appears as it hinges on the priest that came with Kaulder to notice the still beating heart of the “dead” witch and that it is somehow tied to the very burnt but surprisingly not dead Kaulder.
 I’m not sure what Dark Age priest would pick up a beating heart from the withered corpse of a witch and think, “We should totally save this for later.”

-To undue the curse Kaulder gets help from Chloe (Rose Leslie) a witch who owns a bar and specializes in magic mind altering spells.
+To undo the curse Kaulder gets help from Chloe (Rose Leslie) a witch who owns a bar and specializes in magic mind-altering spells.
 He needs her abilities to unlock the memories of his “first death” and much of the film is the two of them trying to pull this off while Belial tries to stop them.
-Basically it’s a side quest to pad out the film’s running time.
-Eventually there is a showdown beneath the church owned by The Axe and Cross where Kaulder will face off against a resurrected Witch Queen, and it’s just painfully dull.
-The fight between the two comes across like a video game boss level fight if you were playing it on the easy setting.
+Basically, it’s a side quest to pad out the film’s running time.
+Eventually, there is a showdown beneath the church owned by The Axe and Cross where Kaulder will face off against a resurrected Witch Queen, and it’s just painfully dull.
+The fight between the two comes across like a video game boss-level fight if you were playing it on the easy setting.

-Directed by Breck Eisner, and written by Cory Goodman, The Last Witch Hunter is guilty of one of the greatest crimes that can be leveled at an action/horror film and that would be the crime of being boring.
-I’ve seen more magical threats in episode of Sabrina the Teen-Age Witch.
-The action sequences are uninteresting and the CGI for the magical attacks aren’t even on par with an average episode of Supernatural.
+Directed by Breck Eisner, and written by Cory Goodman, The Last Witch Hunter is guilty of one of the greatest crimes that can be levelled at an action/horror film and that would be the crime of being boring.
+I’ve seen more magical threats in an episode of Sabrina the Teenage Witch.
+The action sequences are uninteresting and the CGI for the magical attacks isn’t even on par with an average episode of Supernatural.
 Vin seems to be trying here but everyone else looks to be wishing they were anywhere else.
-Oscar winning actor and Hollywood legend Michael Caine is clearly in “Boat Payment Theatre” mode, and Elijah Wood just seems lost and confused in any scene he appears in.
+Oscar-winning actor and Hollywood legend Michael Caine is clearly in “Boat Payment Theatre” mode, and Elijah Wood just seems lost and confused in any scene he appears in.

 The Last Witch Hunter (2015)